Jecielrb/Sunrise-Sunlight/README.md

 **NOTES**
 - OpenAI runs on model gpt3.5-turbo, updated API Key into new one (old one was revoked)
 - I have included a dockerfile in an attempt to dockerize the application.
 (MongoDB connection does not work currently, as it is a work in progress from me)
 - Application does not contain any front-end, so testing on API platforms is preferred

+## :tulip: About the project

+- Project Build
+   - Java Version : 17
+   - Maven Project
+- Dependencies
+   - Spring Web
+   - Spring Data MongoDB
+   - Spring Boot DevTools
+- Libraries
+   - Lombok

 ✨ **Thank you!** ✨